What you need to know about NBI Clearance and Police Clearance

 The Immigration, Refugees and Citizenship Canada (IRCC) requires every applicant who is 18 years old and older to provide a police clearance from every country he/she has stayed in during the last ten years for six months or more in a row, therefore if you are a Filipino and you are applying for a Permanent residency (PR), Work permit or student permit in

 Canada, you need to apply for an NBI clearance certificate.
-Likewise, if you are of foreign nationals (other than Filipino) who lived or stayed in the Philippines for at least 6 months and plan on getting a PR, work permit or student permit in Canada, you also need to apply for an NBI clearance certificate.
+Likewise, if you are of foreign nationality (other than Filipino) who lived or stayed in the Philippines for at least 6 months and plan on getting a PR, work permit, or student permit in Canada, you also need to apply for an NBI clearance certificate.

 What’s the difference between “No derogatory record” and “No record on file” in your NBI clearance certificate?